Losing their marbles?

 Sadly, we don’t expect to find Roman marbles washing up on our beach, either stone or glass ones as the Romans made both, but as marbles from the Middle Ages are commonly found in archeological digs, some of these may have survived—we can only hope.

 There is one other Victorian/Edwardian marble type that is found along our coast in Northeast England and can be found in America and elsewhere, and that is the Codd marble.
 I am sure that you are all quite familiar with the history of these single-color marbles, used as a means of sealing bottles of sparkling drinks, that despite being recycled, yes even back then, eventually would be discarded along with other bottle waste out at sea.
-As the bottles break, the Codd marbles escape and make their own way to the shore along with the sea tumbled shards of bottle glass.
+As the bottles break, the Codd marbles escape and make their own way to the shore along with the sea tumbled pieces of bottle glass.

 codd marble heart